mostafa-charkazi/AVR-Temp-Based-Motor-Control-SBU/README.md

 - Pushbuttons for interaction

 ## How It Works
-1. On boot, project displays student info.
+1. On boot, the project displays student info.
 2. Shows real-time temperature and system clock.
 3. On pressing 'C' key, a login screen appears.
 4. If credentials are correct:
-   - User can access menu to set:
+   - User can access the menu to set:
      - Temperature threshold
      - Motor speed
      - Clock settings
-5. Motor speed increases every 15s if temperature exceeds threshold.
+5. Motor speed increases every 15s if the temperature exceeds the threshold.

 ## Files